Best Instant Pot Baked Beans – Dry or Canned

 Make baked beans:

-• Add the cooked beans to the Instant Pot with the rest of the ingredients.
+• Add the cooked beans to the Instant Pot, along with the other ingredients.
 Gently stir to combine.
-Cover with the lid and make sure the valve points to Sealed.
+Cover with the lid, ensuring the valve is set to Sealed.

 • Release manually the remaining pressure and carefully remove the lid.